benoitcostewiilog/WiiStockDocumentation/docs/mobgeneralites.md

 ---
-id: doc1
+id: mobgeneralites
-title: Guide utilisateur Follow GT
+title: Mobile - Généralités
-sidebar_label: Premiers pas ou pas
+sidebar_label: Généralités
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.